violentmonkey/violentmonkey.github.io/content/pages/privacy/index.md

 date: 2019-04-27 00:00:00
 ---

-Effective date: April 27, 2019
+Effective date: November 7, 2019

-Violentmonkey ("we") does not collect any of your personal data, period.
+**Violentmonkey ("we") does not collect any of your personal data, period.**

-We may collect the following information **anonymously** in the future to help improve functions:

-- operating system type / version / language
-- browser type / version / language
+As discussed in [this issue](https://github.com/violentmonkey/violentmonkey/issues/602), we will not collect any of your usage data, even anonymously.

 ### Service Providers